 Carne Asada Tacos are delicious and so flavorful!
-Marinated skirt teak is grilled to perfection and topped with cilantro, avocado, grilled onions and sprinkled with cotija.
+A spiced, citrus and jalapeño marinated skirt teak is grilled, sliced and tucked into corn shell and topped with cilantro, avocado, grilled onions and sprinkled with cotija cheese!

 I am a steak loving person.
 And I’m absolutely 100% with-out-a-doubt in food-love with carne asada tacos.